108 Actions To Increase Website Traffic and Search Rankings

 Marketing Automation

-103. Implement a RSS to email plugin or service that will email newsletter mailing list when you post new content
+103. Implement an RSS to email plugin or service that will email a newsletter mailing list when you post new content.

-106. Sign up for Aweber, Mailchimp or Constant Contact and implement a opt-in form popup on your website to begin to build a newsletter mailing list
+106. Sign up for Aweber, Mailchimp, or Constant Contact and implement an opt-in form popup on your website to begin to build a newsletter mailing list.

-107. If you website has a sidebar or announcement bar in header or footer, implement and promote an opt-in form to build a newsletter mailing list
+107. If your website has a sidebar or announcement bar in the header or footer, implement and promote an opt-in form to build a newsletter mailing list.

 Conclusion